-How profitable a bank is has an effect on its safety and soundness.
-A bank can retain its earnings, increasing its capital cushion, or put them to work addressing problematic loans, likely making the bank better prepared to withstand financial trouble.
-However, banks that are losing money are less able to do those things.
+A bank's ability to earn money affects its long-term survivability.
+Earnings can be retained by the bank, boosting its capital cushion, or be used to address problematic loans, potentially making the bank better prepared to withstand economic trouble.
+Obviously, banks that are losing money are less able to do those things.

-Village Bank and Trust scored 16 out of a possible 30 on Bankrate's test of earnings, below the national average of 16.52.
+On Bankrate's test of earnings, Village Bank and Trust scored 16 out of a possible 30, beating the national average of 15.12.

-The bank reported net income of $6.4 million on total equity of $165.4 million for the twelve months ended June 30, 2017.
-The bank had an annualized return on average assets, or ROA, of 0.92 percent, below the 1 percent deemed satisfactory in accordance with industry standards and below the average for U.S. banks of 1.14 percent.
+For the twelve months ended December 31, 2017, the bank reported net income of $13.4 million on total equity of $168.7 million.
+The bank experienced an annualized return on average assets, or ROA, of 0.95 percent, below the 1 percent deemed satisfactory in accordance with industry standards and below the average for U.S. banks of 1.00 percent.